JustAdumbPrsn/OBS-Smooth-Zoom/README.md

 1. In OBS, open Tools -> Scripts
 1. In the Scripts window, press the `+` button to add a new script
 1. Find and add the `OBS-Smooth-Zoom.lua` script
-1. In OBS, open File -> Settings -> Hotkeys and set `Toggle Zoom To Mouse` hotkey to whatever you like.
+1. In OBS, open File -> Settings -> Hotkeys
+   * Add a hotkey for `Toggle zoom to mouse` to zoom in and out
+   * Add a hotkey for `Toggle follow mouse during zoom` to turn mouse tracking on and off (*Optional*)

    **Note:** If you change your desktop display properties in Windows (such as moving a monitor, changing your primary display, updating the orientation of a display), you will need to re-add your display capture source in OBS for it to update the values that the script uses for its auto calculations.
 You will then need to reload the script.

+   **Note:** Only works on `Display Capture` sources (automatically).
+In theory it should be able to work on window captures too, if there was a way to get the mouse position relative to that specific window.
+You can now enable the `Show all sources` option to select a non-display capture source, but you MUST set manual source position values

 1. **(Optional)** | To have custom cursor
      1. Download cursor.png and pointer.png, or if you have your own cursor and pointer png use those instead
      2. In OBS, add two `Image` sources